Skip to content

 1. Rinse Immediately After Use

-• Rinse the glass with cold water immediately after use to remove any leftover beer, foam, or oils.
-This prevents stains and beer residue from sticking to the glass and becoming harder to clean.
+Rinse the glass with cold water immediately after use to remove leftover beer, foam, or oils.
+This prevents stains and beer residue from sticking to the glass and becoming harder to clean later.

-• To maintain clarity, use a beer-specific glass cleaner or a mild detergent.
-Avoid using harsh chemicals or abrasive sponges that can scratch the glass surface or leave behind residues that might affect the taste of future beers.
+To maintain clarity, use a beer-specific glass cleaner or mild detergent.
+Avoid harsh chemicals or abrasive sponges that can scratch the glass surface or leave behind residues that might affect the taste of future beers.
+Many commercial venues keep dedicated dishwashing and cleaning supplies specifically for glassware.

 3. Use a Brush or Glass Cleaner Tool

-• For stubborn stains, use a soft-bristled brush or a beer glass cleaner tool to scrub the interior.
+For stubborn stains, use a soft-bristled brush or specialized beer glass cleaner tool to scrub the interior.
 Avoid using steel wool or rough scrubbing pads that can leave scratches.

 4. Rinse with Hot Water